J-Moravec/abmwipmr/README.md

 ## An agent-based model of warfare-induced residence change

 This is an agent-based model of warfare-induced residence change.
-This was developed for my thesis *Computational approaches to the study of post-marital residence*.
+This was developed for publication "An Agent-Based Model of Warfare-Induced
+Post-Marital Residence Change" (Moravec et al. 2019).

 ### Implementation